 The purpose of the site assessment was to verify compliance with the requirements of the IECEx Scheme for the initial and on-going acceptance of an Ex Certification Body (ExCB) and/or an Ex Testing Laboratory (ExTL).
 The site assessment forms part of the overall evaluation of the body by the IECEx Management Committee, ExMC and was conducted in accordance with the IECEx Scheme Assessment Procedures, IECEx OD 003-2.
 Report of the on-site assessment team is as follows:

 <insert information>

+NOTE Either here, or in the relevant annexes, the lead assessor may highlight concerns that should be considered at the next assessment.

 Observations